DFIRScience/dfir.science/_pages/contact.md

 {% include toc %}

-Thank you for your interest in DFIR.Science.
-This site started in 2008 (originally as CybercrimeTech) as a place to document opensource software for digital forensic investigations.
+Thank you for your interest in DFIRScience.
+This site started in 2008 (originally as CybercrimeTech) as a place to document open source software for digital forensic investigations.
 Since then, we have evolved into creating [tutorials](https://youtube.com/dfirscience) to answer questions from practicing digital forensic investigators.

 [Email us](https://us5.list-manage.com/contact-form?u=3664f5bc2c4350bc7454f233d&form_id=42749486e45c8394701634ff776be7b8){:target="_blank"} and we will answer any questions as soon as possible.
 We are usually active on [Twitter](https://twitter.com/dfirscience).